rowedenny/MULTR/README.md

 Our implementation is based on [ULTRA](https://github.com/ULTR-Community/ULTRA_pytorch/).

+## Abstract
+Unbiased Learning to Rank (ULTR), i.e., learning to rank documents with biased user feedback data, is a well-known challenge in information retrieval.
+Existing methods in unbiased learning to rank typically rely on click modeling or inverse propensity weighting~ IPW).
+Unfortunately, search engines face the issue of a severe long-tail query distribution, which neither click modeling nor IPW handles well.
+Click modeling usually requires that the same query-document pair appears multiple times for reliable inference, which makes it fall short for tail queries; IPW suffers from high variance since it is highly sensitive to small propensity score values.
+Therefore, a general debiasing framework that works well under tail queries is sorely needed.
+To address this problem, we propose a model-based unbiased learning-to-rank framework.
+Specifically, we develop a general context-aware user simulator to generate pseudo clicks for unobserved ranked lists to train rankers, which addresses the data sparsity problem.
+In addition, considering the discrepancy between pseudo clicks and actual clicks, we take the observation of a ranked list as the treatment variable and further incorporate inverse propensity weighting with pseudo labels in a doubly robust way.
+The derived bias and variance indicate that the proposed model-based method is more robust than existing methods.
+Extensive experiments on benchmark datasets, including simulated datasets and real click logs, demonstrate that the proposed model-based method consistently outperforms state-of-the-art methods in various scenarios.

 ## Data Preparation
 You need to first prepare the datasets [Yahoo!
 Learn to Rank Challenge](https://webscope.sandbox.yahoo.com/) and [Istella-S](http://quickrank.isti.cnr.it/istella-dataset/).